vralle/vralle-lazyload/README.md

 ## Copyright and license

 Copyright 2017-2018 the Authors.

 This project is licensed under the terms of the [GPL 2.0 or later](LICENSE.txt).

+LazySizes licensed under the [MIT license](https://github.com/aFarkas/lazysizes/blob/gh-pages/LICENSE).

 **Free Software, Hell Yeah!**